mogtofu33/docker-compose-drupal/README.md

 ### General problem

-In case of any problem, first step is to check the configuraion ansd the logs
+In case of any problem, first step is to check the configuration and the logs

 ```bash
 docker-compose config